I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 What Color is Revere Pewter Benjamin Moore?

-Light definitely plays a big role in how the color will look too.
+Light unmistakably plays a big role in how the color will look too.
 For example in a room with North exposure and a lot of light, the color can come off fairly gray with some hints of green.
 In other instances though, can look almost taupe.

 Revere Pewter Undertones